 Rob purposely chooses tunes that can be danced to alone: “With older audiences the ratio of women to men is pretty low, so being able to focus on dances that don’t require a partner solves a problem and ensures more bodies on the dance floor.”
 This party is an exception.
 Of the 145 people in attendance, there is a good mix of men and women.
 Still, dancers are happy to do the Jerk, Monkey, Twist, Swim, Mashed Potato, and Pony.

 Some folks are dressed to impress in their “dance best.”
 I spotted saddle shoes, rolled cuffs, and at least one vintage letter sweater.
 There were also tie dyes, peace sign necklaces, and swing dresses.
 There is no dress code, though.
 There are people, like me, wearing everyday clothes.

 After several more songs, a “dance-off” is announced and the floor is cleared to bring up the finalists, pre-chosen by the team.
 Rob pulls out a colander with circuit boards and a “rabbit ears” TV antenna glued to it, and asks for someone to wear it to help judge the dance-off.
-Alameda Post‘s Marketing Director, John Sanchez, steps up to do the honor.
+John Sanchez steps up to do the honor.
 The dancers dance and the audience votes with cheers and claps.
 The winners are awarded their own oversized trophy and free passes to Subpar Miniature Golf.